 The contribution of Pakistan to total Global Greenhouse Gas (GHG) emissions is amongst the lowest in the world.
 However, it is among the countries which are the most vulnerable to climate change.
 Planning to minimize the consequences of climate change is firmly on the agenda of the Government of Pakistan which is vigilant in carrying out its responsibilities regarding preservation and improvement of the quality of the environment.
 The Government, through legislations, has established organizations at various levels to regulate salient sources of environmental degradation and to carry out research on climatic changes due to global warming.
-In case of nuclear energy, PNRA is the competent authority for regulating nuclear safety and radiation protection aspects whereas PAEC undertakes promotional activities in the use and application of nuclear energy including research, development, education, etc. PAEC owns and operates all NPP in Pakistan and has more than forty six (46) years of NPP operating experience.
+In case of nuclear energy, PNRA is the competent authority for regulating nuclear safety and radiation protection aspects whereas PAEC undertakes promotional activities for use and application of nuclear energy including research, development, education, etc. PAEC owns and operates all NPPs in Pakistan and has around fifty (50) years of NPP operating experience.
 The safety record of the operation of NPP has remained excellent as concluded from the findings of the national regulatory reviews and inspections.
 This has also been substantiated by international peer reviews.

 Pakistan has been facing severe electricity shortage for the last many years which has adversely affected its economic growth.
-Nuclear power is a proven base-load electricity generation option to enhance the security of supply and diversity of the power system.
+Nuclear power is a proven base-load electricity generation option to enhance the security of supply and diversity of the power production system.

 After the Fukushima Daiichi accident, Pakistan has continued its policy of responsible use of nuclear power technology, with stringent safety controls.
-Progress on actions related to upgrades and modifications at NPP in the light of Fukushima Daiichi experience feedback is presented in Part II (Section 2.3) of the report.
+Progress on actions related to https://nepra.org.pk/publications/State of Industry Reports/State of Industry Report 2021.pdf upgrades and modifications at NPPs in the light of Fukushima Daiichi experience feedback is presented in Part II (Section 2.3) of the report.